Guadalupe Rosales: Career

 In 2016, Rosales took over the New Yorker Magazine's social media account for a week.
 It was one of the top-rated takeovers of the year.
 In 2017, the Los Angeles County Museum of Art (LACMA) gave Rosales a 6 week take over of their Instagram account.

 She showed her Installation "Guadalupe Rosales: Echoes of a Collective Memory" at the Vincent Price Art Museum, September 2018 to March 2019.

+In 2026, Rosales was among the 111 artists invited to be a part of the 61st Venice Biennale by Koyo Kouoh.